codeccoop/posts-bridge/readme.txt

 Stable Tag: 4.0.0
 Tested up to: 6.7

-Bridge your posts collections with your backend over HTTP API, enabling remote and automated web content management.
+Bridge your posts collections with your backend over HTTP APIs, enabling remote and automated web content management.

 == How it works ==